-1. Human Menopausal Gonadotropins (HMG) – Repronex and Menopur
+1. Human Menopausal Gonadotropin (HMG) – Menopur

-LH hormone, which is a component of HMG, directly stimulates the tissue surrounding the ovarian follicles (ovarian stroma), which releases male hormones (androgens - testosterone).
+LH (HCG), which is a component of HMG, directly stimulates the tissue surrounding the ovarian follicles (ovarian stroma), which releases male hormones (androgens – testosterone).
 Whereas some level of androgens is necessary for egg maturation, development and estrogen production, excessive androgens may adversely affect egg quality and growth.
 It is also possible that some of the androgens could inhibit the proper development of the endometrial lining.
 Therefore, excessive ovarian androgen production induced by untimely exposure to LH could have a deleterious effect on egg and embryo quality as well as on the potential for healthy implantation into the endometrium.

 2. Recombinant FSH (rFSH) – Gonal-F and Follistim